fpelaezt/devops/Docker/docker-certification/Docker Deep Dive + Study Guide.md

 -Best practices
   - Cache
     - Use cache to speed up process time
-    - If a layer don't exist in cache, all the rest instructions won't use it
+    - If a layer doesn't exist in cache, all the rest instructions won't use it
     - Use flag --no-cache=true to ignore cache
   - Squash
     - Use when a 1-layer image is needed to reuse later